-Total Costs through 2008 = \$7,674,855
+Total Costs through 2009 = \$8,489,613

-Timeline of the Raccoon Creek Watershed Project Milestones & AMD Projects been administered through the Vinton Soil and Water Conservation District and Ohio University's Voinovich Center (ILGARD), with funding from various state and Today, the partnership consists of multiple state and federal grants but mostly from Ohio EPA's 319 program and ODNR-MRM's AMD program.
+Timeline of the Raccoon Creek Watershed Project Milestones & AMD Projects

+This timeline shows the history of the Raccoon Creek Watershed Partnership, started almost two Decades ago by a group of concerned local citizens.
+Today, the partnership consists of multiple state and local agencies and private citizens.
+AMD projects have been administered through the Vinton Soil and Water Conservation District and Ohio University's Voinovich School (ILGARD), with funding from various state and federal grants but mostly from Ohio EPA's 319 program and ODNR-MRM's AMD program.